 Vehicle Electrical System:

-The vehicle's electrical system comprises many components.
-They include generators to the electric wiring harness to connectors, and many more.
+The vehicle electrical system comprises many components.
+They include generators, electric wiring harnesses, connectors, and many more.
 Over the period of time, the electrical system got updates, upgrades, and additions.
-This is mainly because the number of components operating on electric power increased, and therefore, the power consumption increased substantially.
+However, it is mainly because the number of components operating on electric power increased, and therefore, the power consumption increased substantially.

-The electrical system's main function is to generate, store and supply the electric current to various systems of a vehicle.
-It operates the electrical components/parts in vehicles.
+The electrical system’s primary function is to generate, store and supply the electric current to various vehicle systems.
+In addition, it operates the electrical components/parts in vehicles.
 These components include several electrical gauges, digital gadgets, power windows, central locking mechanisms, and many more.

 Most components of the earlier-generation vehicles were predominantly mechanical in nature and operation.
-Over time, these components started operating electrically/electronically, shedding their pure mechanical function that the earlier vehicles used.
+Over time, these components started operating electrically/electronically, shedding the purely mechanical function that the earlier vehicles used.
 Nowadays, the majority of vehicular systems have an electric function for ease of operation and precision control.
 Even more advanced steering systems such as Electric Power-Assisted Steering (EPAS) also operate by electric power.
-Hence, the engineers felt the need for consistency in the generation of electric power.
-So, they employed different mechanisms to generate, regulate, store and supply the vehicles' electric current effectively.
+Hence, the engineers felt the need for consistency in generating electric power.
+So, they employed different mechanisms to generate, regulate, store and supply the vehicles’ electric current effectively.

 Negative Earth: